mammadhajili/european_refugee_crisis/README.md

 # A list of internal milestones up until project milestone 2

 **4th of November**
-  Explore the structure of the data, and create Github repo, and write the README.md
+  1. Explore the structure of the data
+  2. Create Github repo, and write the README.md

 **11th of November**
   1. Get the feedback from TAs and discuss our future plans with them.